JPresting/2---Self-Hosted-Infrastructure/oraclecloud-n8n-selfhost/README.md

 Setting up an Oracle Cloud VM can be tricky due to Always-Free tier restrictions.
 By default, free-tier capacity is limited, so provisioning may fail unless you optimize your region choice or account type.

+This guide focuses mainly on the iptables that are relevant for N8N to work.
+For a detailed instruction on how to set up the VM in Oracle Cloud in general check this [guide](https://github.com/JPresting/2---Self-Hosted-Infrastructure/blob/main/oraclecloud-general/Readme.md).

 ---

 ## Prerequisites